The Big Economic Shift: Candidate Senator Elizabeth Warren

-Warren has called herself “a capitalist to my bones” but her policies are generally progressive on the political ideology scale.
+Warren has called herself “a capitalist to my bones” but her economic policies are generally progressive on the political ideology scale.
 Warren has written extensively on a wide range of public policy issues ranging from rural economies to corporate structure.
 She is one of the few candidates with detailed policy positions, as well as detailed plans on how to raise funding to pay for her plans.
 She has participated in two of the Democratic debates for president and has qualified for the next round by meeting the requirements of garnering contributions from over 130,000 individuals, coming from 400 unique donors in 20 or more states and reaching 2% in at least four DNC-approved polls.
 Currently, she is one of the top 3 candidates in the national polls and Iowa polls.

 1. Like Buttigieg and Harris, Warren’s economic policies stand in sharp contrast to the Republican corporate and individual tax cuts along with regulatory reform policies under the Trump administration.